Create and Manage Manual Metrics

 • Table view - Displays the exact values of the metrics that you entered over time.

-• Click Delete - this'll permanently delete the metric from the library.
+To delete, Click the three dots in the metric that you wish to delete - please note, this will permanently delete the metric from the library.
 If you wish to have it later, then you'll need to re-create it.

 FAQs